Dual relations between line congruences in $\mathbb{R}^3$ and surfaces in $\mathbb{R}^4$: Loewner's Type Conjectures

-Consider an isolated inflection point $x_0$ of an immersion $G:M^2\to\R^4$.
-It is conjectured that the index of the asymptotic line foliation is at most $1$ (\cite{Ballesteros}, \cite{Gutierrez-Cidinha}).
-For later reference, we shall call it Conjecture 1.
-For generic immersions, it is well-known that this conjecture holds: It is proved in \cite{Garcia} that for a generic immersion $G:M^2\to\R^4$, the index of an inflection point $-1/2$ or $1/2$.
+\paragraph{Conjecture 1} Consider an isolated inflection point $(u_0,v_0)$ in the interior of the hyperbolic region of an immersion $G:U\to\R^4$.
+Then the index of the asymptotic line foliation of $G$ at $(u_0,v_0)$ is at most $1$.

+\begin{remark} For generic immersions, it is well-known that this conjecture holds.
+In fact, it is proved in \cite{Garcia} that for a generic immersion $G:M^2\to\R^4$, the index of an inflection point $-1/2$ or $1/2$. \end{remark}